neyob1/ActiveDirectoryLab/Documentation/AD-Lab-Walkthrough.md

 ### 5. Ticket Processing

-Overview: For this step I processed a ticket regarding a manager who was satisfied with the background we set in the previous step but wanted to prevent the engineers from having the ability to change the background, he emphasized that he only wanted this to apply to the engineering department.
+Overview: In IT environments, help desk requests are typically managed through a ticketing system.
+A ticket represents a user request or issue that requires administrative action, such as password resets, account unlocks, or access permissions.
+For this step I processed a hypothetical ticket coming from a manager regarding the desktop wallpaper that set in step 4.

+Ticket:

 <img width="500" height="400" alt="Screenshot 2026-03-01 143933" src="https://github.com/user-attachments/assets/e3a07205-3e15-4486-b721-9fa6ba135f5f" />